snarfed/lexrpc/README.md

 * `flask_server`:
   * Return HTTP 405 error on HTTP requests to subscription (websocket) XRPCs.
   * Support the new `Redirect` exception.
+  * Add the `error` field to the JSON response bodies for most error responses.

 ### 0.3 - 2023-08-29